 Alternative 4 incorporates all the components of Alternative 3 (including excavation components described for Alternative 2), with the addition of washing the excavated material greater than 3/8 inch with water before returning it to the excavated areas.
+Coarse material with significant residual staining or colored encrustation would be removed offsite for disposal.
 Waste wash water would be tested and discharged to the TCS evaporation ponds, if suitable.
 The major components of Alternative 4 are:

-- Site preparation (as described for Alternative 2) - Soil excavation (as described for Alternative 2) - Confirmation sampling (as described for Alternative 2) - Mechanical separation (as described for Alternative 3) - Stockpile construction and management for fine and coarse soil (as described for Alternative 3) - Coarse material soil washing - Waste disposal (as described for Alternative 3) - Coarse material reuse (as described for Alternative 2) - Site restoration (regrading and revegetation; as described for Alternative 2)
+- Site preparation (as described for Alternative 2) - Soil excavation (as described for Alternative 2) - Confirmation sampling (as described for Alternative 2) - Mechanical separation (as described for Alternative 3) - Stockpile construction and management for fine and coarse soil (as described for Alternative 3) - Coarse material soil washing - Waste disposal (as described for Alternative 3) - Coarse material reuse (as described for Alternative 2) - Site restoration (regrading and revegetation, as described for Alternative 2)

 Prior to coarse fraction reuse, this alternative would include a final washing step for the removal of fines present among and on the surface of large materials excavated from each removal area.
 Coarse soil (greater than 3/8 inch) retained by screening would be washed with water.
+Coarse material with significant residual staining or colored encrustation would be removed offsite for disposal.
 The washing process is estimated to require 35,000 gallons of water.
 Wash water would be recycled to the extent practical without treatment.
 Spent wash water is assumed to be suitable to be trucked for discharge to the TCS evaporation ponds.

-Washed coarse material greater than 3/8-inch diameter would be returned to the excavated areas and regraded with clean backfill to match the approximate original contours as described for Alternative 2.
+Washed coarse material greater than 3/8-inch diameter would be returned to the excavated areas and re-graded with clean backfill to match the approximate original contours as described for Alternative 3.